 Students will also be able to select and use the appropriate tool,

-whether Unix, Python, Maple, or a C++ program for solving a few basic
+whether Unix, Python, or Maple for solving a few basic numerical

 All students should have a Physics computer account.
 If you have an existing account, you should use it.
 If not, and you enrolled in the course before Monday, August 21, an account should have been automatically created for you.
 See the instructor for your account information.

 If your account was not created specifically for this class, you will not be able to run some of the course utilities until you copy the file ~p6720/dotfiles/.customs.cshrc into your home directory.
 The next time you log in the changes will take effect.
 If you already have a file of the same name, see the instructor.